jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 To answer this, I'd like to talk about two truths.
 The first is that high-touch customer support, no matter how excellent it is, just isn’t empowering.

+## Heavy Ass Weights are empowering

 As a customer, sending an email to support and waiting for a response makes them more dependent on you.
 Every time they want to try something new, they feel like they have to call you.
 Or email you.
 Or tweet at you.
 Customers are frozen with fear about moving forward on their own.

-## SOMETHING THEY WANTED TO DO

 No one got up this morning and said "I'm going to be excellent at an app!"
 They certainly didn't say that about Wistia.

 They have something they want to accomplish, and our goal as customer-focused people is to get them there, as quickly and easily as possible.

-Waiting for a response from your support team is just never the best way.

-## HEAVY WEIGHTS = BADASS USERS
+## heavy weights = badass users

 Using heavy weights to drive our customer onboarding and communication, on the other hand, makes what Kathy Sierra calls “badass users”.
 Heavy weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.

-Our email volume has stayed so constant because our users have resources that help them learn the basics - the only questions that hit our support inbox are real technical issues and feature requests.

-If they have a question, the heavy weight trained user knows where to look for the answer, and it’s not to our support email.
+## Quote

+We don't create support resources for power users - we *teach* users how to become power users.

-## HEAVY WEIGHTS != Personal contact
+## Heavy Weights are Still Personal Contact

+So the first truth is that high-touch customer support isn't empowering.
+The second truth is that the heavy ass weights, when done properly, are still personal contact points.

 The first question I hear from people is they worry that, by implementing these support resources, they will lose contact with their customers and lose the